enkidevs/curriculum/go/intro/functions/functions.md

 ---
 ## Practice

-Fill in the gaps to create a function with 2 integer arguments types and return their product.
+Fill in the gaps to create a function with 2 integer argument types and return their product.

 ```go
 ??? multiply(???) int {